A 2019 study asserts that strong weed could be what transforms all of the die-hard stoners into a cult of stark-raving mad lunatics.

 Researchers at the King’s College London are advising against further legalization because they have found evidence suggesting that high potency pot puts people at nearly five times the risk of developing psychosis.

-The study, which was published this week in the Lancet Psychiatry, assets that strong weed could be what transforms all of the die-hard stoners into a cult of stark-raving mad lunatics.
+A 2019 study published in The Lancet Psychiatry asserts that strong weed could be what transforms all of the die-hard stoners into a cult of stark-raving mad lunatics.
 It could be the downturn of civil society as we know it, and the last gasp before an untimely demise.

 Our words, not there’s.